 Step 9: Now try loading the website again.
 If the issue persists, you may need to update your drivers manually or seek further assistance.

 7. Delete System Temporary Files

 Most browsers and operating systems store some temporary data on the device for later use.
-However, if any of these temporary files get corrupted over time, which can conflict with the DNS information and trigger DNS_PROBE_FINISHED_BAD_CONFIG errors.
+However, if any of these temporary files get corrupted over time, it can conflict with the DNS information and trigger DNS_PROBE_FINISHED_BAD_CONFIG errors.